-This surgery is recommended for patients who face extreme difficulty in taking any function from the knee joint such as climbing stairs, walking, sitting or lying.
+This surgery is recommended for patients who face extreme difficulty in taking any function from the knee joint such as climbing stairs, walking, sitting, or lying.
 Foremost, non-surgical methods such as medications and mobility aids such as walkers, sticks, etc. are used; if even post such methods, the functioning is hard and these methods prove unsuccessful, the doctors might recommend a total knee arthroplasty in such cases.
-A total knee arthroplasty is an effective and safe procedure that enables the person to resume normal activity by correcting the leg deformity and relieving pain.
+Total knee arthroplasty is an effective and safe procedure that enables the person to resume normal activity by correcting the leg deformity and relieving pain.
 With increasing advancement in technology and the medical field, today a total knee arthroplasty is considered one of the safest surgical procedures in all of medicine.

-To assess if a total knee arthroplasty is the best alternative for you, the orthopaedic surgeon will analyze the knee’s motion ability, stability, and strength and also conduct several tests including X-rays to determine the damage and assess the present condition.
+To assess if a total knee arthroplasty is the best alternative for you, the orthopedic surgeon will analyze the knee’s motion ability, stability, and strength and also conduct several tests including X-rays to determine the damage and assess the present condition.
 The doctor might also run some tests on the blood and urine, as well as do an electrocardiogram to plan the surgery.
 The choice of prostheses and surgical techniques will depend on the person’s age, weight, activity level, overall health, and the condition and shape of the knee.

-The prime reason for a total knee arthroplasty is the severe pain because of osteoarthritis or injury.
+The prime reason for a total knee arthroplasty is severe pain because of osteoarthritis or injury.
 Both conditions might damage the knee joint, making simple movement and activities – such as walking, sitting, lying down, climbing stairs, getting up and sitting back, etc. – difficult to do.